ricocatford/guess-the-word/README.md

 - [Passion One](https://fonts.google.com/specimen/Passion+One): Used for logo and buttons.

 ####  **Icons**
-I've used few icons from Font Awesome for buttons:
+These are the icons I've used for buttons, all found on Font Awesome:
 - [House](https://fontawesome.com/icons/house?s=solid&f=classic): Used for 'Main menu' button.
 - [Book](https://fontawesome.com/icons/book?s=solid&f=classic): Used for 'How to play' button.
 - [Info](https://fontawesome.com/icons/info-circle?s=solid&f=classic): Used for 'Disclaimer' button.
 Also used for subheading 'Good to know' ('How to play' page).